On this page

 The petroleum exploration expenditure for the 2014/15 financial year was $400.1m for South Australia down from $531.3 in 2013/14.

 Competitive acreage releases have been used successfully by the Department to manage highly prospective Cooper Basin acreage since 1998.
-The expiry of long term exploration licenses (PELs 5 and 6) enabled the most significant structured release of onshore Australian acreage in the industry’s history, and has generated:
+The expiry of long term exploration licenses (PELs 5 and 6) enabled the most significant structured release of onshore Australian acreage in the industry’s history.
+The 13 petroleum acreage releases in the Cooper Basin since 1998 have generated in today’s terms:

-- 253 conventional exploration wells, 41% of which achieved commercial success
+- 298 conventional exploration wells, 40% of which achieved commercial success,

 In 2002 new Cooper Basin explorers began exploring their licences.
 Exploration levels continued to increase in the region as new licences were granted following successful conclusion of right to negotiate (RTN) access agreements with Native Title Claimants.